-The Organizational Culture Assessment Instrument (OCAI), developed by © Kim Cameron and Robert Quinn at the University of Michigan, is a validated research method to assess organizational culture.
+The Organizational Culture Assessment Instrument (OCAI - © 1999 Kim S. Cameron), developed by Kim Cameron and Robert Quinn at the University of Michigan, is a validated research method to assess organizational culture.

 Learn more about the Organizational Culture Assessment Instrument in this section or download the OCAI Theory & Tool Information brochure.